openvinotoolkit/datumaro/site/content/en/docs/formats/mars.md

 - `Label`

 Required attributes:
-- `is_distractors` (bool): True when image with distractors, which negatively affect retrieval accuracy
-- `is_junk`: True for junk image which do not affect retrieval accuracy;
 - `pedestrian_id`: four-digit number in format `%04d`;
 - `camera_id`: one-digit number;
 - `track_id`: four-digit number in format `%04d`;